CompletelyUnbelievable/ChangeOutage/GuildsBar/README.md

 ![What it Looks like in the dark theme](https://raw.githubusercontent.com/CompletelyUnbelievable/ThemeResource/master/GuildsBar/Images/image.png)

 Discord user tehbasshunter (66043140208857088) asked if the text could be replaced with an image on the guild outage element, I also left the ability to replace the text as well.

+# ReplaceHomeButton

+Discord user 𝓒𝓸𝓶𝓪 (308340703153356801) asked how to preoperly add a background image to the home icon.
+While discord user Body Pullow (116242787980017679) desired the hovered background color to be a different color.